What to Know Before You Go OCIO

 Performance reporting varies widely among OCIOs for many of the same reasons that fee structures and disclosures vary:

-We believe the OCIO industry will gravitate over time toward a set of best practices for performance reporting.
-A small, but growing number of OCIOs already adhere to the CFA Institute Global Investment Performance Standards ("GIPS®") (see GIPS discussion below), which helps to level the performance playing field for purposes of comparison among OCIOs and ensure fair representation and full disclosure.
+Best practice standards for performance reporting still need to be established.
+A growing number of OCIOs already adhere to the CFA Institute Global Investment Performance Standards ("GIPS®"); however, GIPS does not yet fully level the performance playing field for purposes of comparison among OCIOs (see GIPS discussion below).
 In the meantime, clients can empower themselves by being familiar with best practices and asking for performance data in a format that helps clarify whether these practices are being followed.

 And don’t neglect to read the footnotes!
 No matter how boring, the investment committee needs to dig deep and read the fine print.
 Footnotes explain the practices and reporting policies employed by the OCIO and disclose additional information that isn’t shown in the main performance tables.